google/ads-api-report-fetcher/gcp/README.md

 * `bq_sql` - an object with sql parameters for BigQuery queries

-## Deployment
+### Deployment
+For deployment we recommend using our interactive generator [create-gaarf-wf](https://www.npmjs.com/package/create-gaarf-wf).
+It greatly simplifies deployment.
+As a result of running it creates a bunch of shell scripts that reviewed here.

 Common deployment scripts are:
 * deploy-scripts.sh - copy queries and google-ads.yaml to GCS
 * deploy-wf.sh - deploy cloud functions and cloud workflow
 * schedule-wf.sh - create a schedule job with parameters

->The following snippets for mentioned files content are provided just as an example.
-In the future gaarf will contain more automated deployement tools.

 For deployment of all components you can use the [setup.sh](setup.sh) script with an argument with a name of your project.
-Providing you supplied a name "myproject" the script will deploy functions "myproject" and "myproject-bq", and "myproject-wf" workflow.
+Providing you supplied a name "myproject" the script will deploy functions with base name "myproject" ("myproject-bq", "myproject-getcids", "myproject-bq-view") and a workflow "myproject-wf".
 You can always customize names and other settings for components by adjusting `setup.sh` scripts in components' folders.

 #### deploy-scripts.sh